NanditaPore/Django-and-React-Project/README.md

 #### component Home

-Soo in return section in the main div add a div and inside that add h1 tag and write "Notes" so here all the notes will render.Next outside the div add a h2 tag and write "Create a Note" Then add a form tag
+Soo in return section in the main div add a div and inside that add h1 tag and write "Notes" so here all the notes will render.

+Next outside the div add a h2 tag and write "Create a Note" Then add a form tag with onsubmit is createnote function then add label for title and input for title with required fiels,value,id,name,onchange and then again label for content and then textarea with required field ,id,name,value,onchange then input tag for submit with type submit and value submit.Then try to run it .

+#### Making Note Component

+Making a new component in components folder with name Note.jsx here we will represent a single note and then using the component we will render all notes.
+Then import react and create a function name Note  then add two parameters **note and onDelete**  then in return main div add class note-container 3 p tag for title,content and data then add a button name delete with onclick all the onDelete(note.id).Then create a function name formattedDate pass the data and convert it to proper date format then pass the function in p tag of date.
+Now going to home and importing this component and then map it and pass the parameter note={note}onDelete={deleteNote} and pass the key={note.id} now it works it can delete create and list the notes.

+Creating files in styles.css with name Note,Home,LoadingIndicator .

+#### Configure Tailwind css

+Css is being too lengthly so using tailwindcss faster, better and less number of lines of code.**npm install -D tailwindcss postcss autoprefixer npx tailwindcss init**